jasonraynorris/WebAppMetricCollector/README.md

 <b>!WARNING!: The config file is included as an example.
 The example targets are currently google and hp.
 Please do not use without evaluating the config.</b>
 <h6>Usage 1.0</h6>
 Please read over the configuration files.
-You can currently launch from main.py or collect_http_metrics.py.
+You can currently execute from main.py or collect_http_metrics.py.
 <br>
 <hr>
 <h6>Config 1.1</h6>